Jelly-RDF/jelly-rdf.github.io/docs/user-guide.md

 ### Common patterns cookbook

 Below you will find some common patterns for using Jelly.
 These are just examples – you can use Jelly in many other ways.
-All of the presented patterns are supported in the [Jelly-JVM (Scala) implementation]( {{ jvm_link('user/reactive') }}) with the Reactive Streaming module.
+All of the presented patterns are supported in the [Jelly-JVM implementation]( {{ jvm_link('user/reactive') }}) with the Reactive Streaming module.

 #### Flat RDF triple stream – "just a bunch of triples"